Integrating Online and Offline Marketing Activities for Insurance

 - Follow Up Either Face-to-Face or on the Phone

 Take digital referrals into the real world by connecting with your most loyal clients by phone or in person.
 If you have helped them or delivered real value, they will be happy to refer you to others.

-Referrals are the most powerful type of lead an insurance agent can receive.
-With digital automation, asking for those referrals just got a whole lot easier.
+Referrals are the most potent type of lead an insurance agent can receive.
+With digital automation tools like Fuse™, asking for those referrals just got a whole lot easier.

 4. Combine Automation with 1:1 Relationships